apache/apisix-website/website/blog/2021/11/02/weekly-report-1031.md

 ---
-title: "Weekly Report｜10.15-10.31 Feature Highlights Update in Progress"
+title: Weekly Report｜10.15-10.31 Feature Highlights Update in Progress
 keywords:
 - Apache APISIX
 - Weekly Report
 - Contributor
 - APISIX
 - API Gateway
 - Apache
-description: "If you want to go fast, go alone.If you want to go far, go together."
+description: If you want to go fast, go alone.If you want to go far, go together.
 The Apache APISIX Community Weekly Report hopes to help community members better understand the weekly progress of the Apache APISIX community and and facilitate everyone to participate in the Apache APISIX community.
 tags: [Events]
 ---